 The App Store review process can be cumbersome. iOS apps take an average of 2 days to be reviewed, while the Mac App Store can take up to 6 days.
 If the reviews surface issues with your app, or there are other changes you need to make after being reviewed, getting your app to users will take even longer.

-In addition, App Store ratings and reviews are critical for getting your app listed in the Apple search results and get users to download your app.
+In addition, App Store ratings and reviews are critical for getting your app listed in the Apple search results and getting users to download your app.
 To ensure you get the best reviews possible and avoid low star ratings, it’s important to catch issues and fix bugs quickly.
 And, with updates to iOS, it becomes even more important to continually test your application against the latest operating system updates.
 As of March 2018, there have been three iOS releases in 2018 alone, 11.2.2, 11.2.5, 11.2.6.

 Do you have trusted tools in your toolkit to ensure code quality and stable releases?
 This is where continuous integration can help.